Glory loves sharing her memories about 70s TV and no visit to this decade would be complete without a (partial) list of female teen idols!

-Born August 5, 1946 in St. Paul Minnesota.
-As a child she enjoyed playing dress up and soon developed an interest in acting.
-She would often appear in school plays.
-At age 14 she began entering and winning beauty contests.
-Her last pageant in 1964, at age 18, was in the Miss Minnesota contest where she was first runner up.
-Even though she didn't win the title, she did win the title, she did end up marrying the brother of the winner.
-They married a short time later, but sadly, after three months of marriage the couple parted leaving Loni pregnant with her first and only child, whom she would name Deidra.
+As a child she enjoyed playing dress up and soon developed an interest in acting and often appeared in school plays.
+At age 14, she began to enter beauty contests and in 1964, at the age of 18, she entered the Miss Minnesota pageant and came in second place.
+While she didn't win the title, she did meet the man she would marry, who just happened to be the brother of the winner.
+The marriage was short lived, though, lasting just three months.
+Loni also found herself pregnant at this time, with her first child, daughter Deidra.

-She married again, in 1973, to another actor, Ross Bickell and the couple decided to leave Minnesota for California in 1975.
+She married again, in 1973, to another actor, Ross Bickell and the family left Minnesota for California in 1975.
 Once getting settled in, they began to actively pursue acting roles in television and films.
 Loni began getting small roles in popular shows of the day, S.W.A.T, Police Woman, Barnaby Jones and Three's Company.

-She would pose for a poster wearing a red bikini and when producer Hugh Wilson, saw it, he knew he had found the perfect actress to play Jennifer Marlowe on his new sitcom WKRP in Cincinnati which began airing on CBS in 1978.
+In 1978, she would pose for a poster that caught the attention of Hugh Wilson, a television producer who was looking for an actress to play Jennifer Marlowe on his new sitcom WKRP in Cincinnati.
 Wilson said he hired Loni because she had a playful innocence like that of Marilyn Monroe and the body of Jayne Mansfield.
 The series ran for four years, with Loni being the breakout star of the series.
 She began to get write-ups in teen and gossip magazines.

 When the series ended in 1982, she went on to star in a variety of television movies as well as several more series, Partners in Crime (1984) with Lynda Carter and Easy Street (1986-87).
 She would marry Burt Reynolds in 1988 and the couple would divorce in 1993 with their divorce often making tabloid headlines.